nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. User inputs command to practise a card with its index.
 3. lesSON displays the question of the specified card.

 Use case ends.

 **Extension:**

-- 2a. lesSON detects that the given index is invalid
+- 1a. lesSON detects that the given index is invalid
-    - 2a1. lesSON displays a error message, use case resumes at step 1.
+    - 1a1. lesSON displays a error message.

+Use case ends.

 **Use case: UC07 solve a card**